scrapy/scrapy/docs/contributing.rst

 For reference documentation of API members (classes, methods, etc.) use docstrings and make sure that the Sphinx documentation uses the autodoc_ extension to pull the docstrings.
-API reference documentation should be
-IDE-friendly: short, to the point, and it may provide short examples.
+API reference documentation should follow docstring conventions (`PEP 257`_) and be IDE-friendly: short, to the point, and it may provide short examples.

 Other types of documentation, such as tutorials or topics, should be covered in files within the ``docs/`` directory.
 This includes documentation that is